rp729/06-Intro-to-Algorithms/01_Algorithm_Analysis_Lesson.md

 # Objectives
+This topic provides the student with knowledge and skills on:
 1. Understand the process of Algorithm Analysis
 2. Explore the characteristics of Algorithm Complexity
+    - Space Complexity
+    - Time Complexity

 # Algorithm Analysis

 Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.
 They are the following −